Lock Cells to Protect Them with Python.NET

 workbook.save("output.xlsx")

-This implementation locks specified cells (A1 and B2) while keeping others editable.
+This implementation locks the specified cells (A1 and B2) while keeping others editable.
 Worksheet protection enforces these settings.

 from aspose.cells import Workbook, ProtectionType, StyleFlag